ouuan/naive-ui/src/pagination/demos/enUS/slot.demo.md

 # Page Slot

 The pagination has a property `page-slot`, try it and you will understand.
-It aims to solving misclicks caused by the length changing of pagination.
+It aims to solve misclicks caused by the length changing of pagination.

 ```html
 <n-space vertical>